 Car and Truck Expense (Mileage)

-In direct sales mileage will be one of the larger tax deductions you will have.
-This, of course assumes you travel to home parties or vendor events.
-My wife’s mileage deduction was her second largest deduction category last year.
+The mileage deduction could be one of the more significant tax deductions you will have in direct sales.
+This, of course, assumes you travel to home parties or vendor events.
+My wife’s mileage deduction was her second-largest deduction category last year.

-For 2017 the mileage rate is 53.5 cents per mile.
-What that means is if you drive 40 miles to and from a home party you can write off $21.40.
+For 2023 the mileage rate is 65.5 cents per mile.
+What that means is if you drive 40 miles round trip for a home party, you can write off $26.20.

 I highly recommend getting a good mileage tracking app for your phone that tracks every trip AUTOMATICALLY for you.
-At the very least a pad of paper always in your car to track your mileage will suffice.
+At the very least, a pad of paper always in your car to track your mileage, including:

-Remember, you can write off your miles to the bank to deposit your party checks, the post office to send thank you letters or hostess packs or when you drive to purchase office supplies, anything related to your direct sales business.
+Remember, you can write off your miles to the bank to deposit your party checks, the post office to send thank-you letters or hostess packs, or when you drive to purchase office supplies, or anything related to your direct sales business.

 Don’t miss mileage deductions!

-Once you have a good tracking app it is very easy to do and can be a large write off for you.
+Once you have a good tracking app, it is effortless and can be a significant write-off for you.

-Contractors may be someone that you paid to setup a website for you.
-It is also possible to have an assistant as a contractor but there are a lot of rules to make sure they are not actually your employee.
-This includes not setting there hours among other things.
+Contractors may be someone that you paid to set up a website for you.
+It is also possible to have an assistant as a contractor, but there are many rules to ensure she is not your employee.
+This includes not setting their hours among other things.

-If they are working on their own time and not considered an employee you can write off what you pay them in this category.
-Be careful not to set specific hours when the assistant must work.
-This might be something you check with your accountant on.
+If they are working on their own time and not considered an employee, you can write off what you pay them in this category.

 Legal and Professional Fees

 Office Expenses are the expenses of running an office.
-Think monthly costs for apps such as Direct Sidekick.
+Think about monthly or yearly costs for apps such as Direct Sidekick and other software you may use.

-If you have your own website, the hosting and domain name is also an expense.
+If you have a website, hosting fees and annual domain name registration fees are also deductible expenses.

 Supplies are the things you purchase for your office.
-Think tangible, traditions office supplies here.
+Think tangible, traditional office supplies here.

 - File folders